 4) Three date choices for your visit

-5) The time you can arrive at the Museum and latest time you can stay
+5) The time you can arrive at the Museum

 6) The activities you want to schedule